kowey/webprotege/src/doc/conceptdiagram/graphical-tests.md

       * do: Hover, select text box, replace name
       * expect 1: Relabeled concept
       * expect 2: Concept renamed in class tree
+      * relax: Editor seems slow to catch up, may need manual refresh to see new label
+      * detail: should be able to rename by hitting enter
+      * detail: ... or by mousing out

 4. Rename in editor